Anger mounts in southeast Texas as crippling power outages and heat turn deadly - KESQ

 “CenterPoint can’t seem to tell us how long this is going to last.
 The first outage we experienced (in May), I was out of power four to five days, and I think that was pretty common,” Ramirez said.
 “This one, who knows?
 Could be longer.
 They’re not telling us.”

-Noting the widespread anger, Ramirez also pointed out new street art in Houston – a graffiti tag on I-10 that says “Centerpointle$$.”
+Noting the widespread anger, Ramirez also pointed out new street art in Houston – a graffiti tag on Interstate 10 that says “Centerpointle$$.”

 The Harris County Republican Party criticized CenterPoint in a social media post for its “seemingly lack of preparedness.”